Istio service mesh add-on plug-in CA certificate troubleshooting

 Issue 3: Certificate values are missing or are configured incorrectly

-If secret objects are missing from Azure Key Vault, or if these objects are configured incorrectly, the installation of the add-on can be delayed.
-The istiod-asm-1-17 pods don't proceed beyond Init:0/2 status.
-To find the underlying cause of this problem, view the deployment logs for that pod by running the following kubectl describe command:
+If secret objects are missing from Azure Key Vault, or if these objects are configured incorrectly, the istiod-asm-1-21 pods might get stuck in an Init:0/2 status, delaying the installation of the add-on.
+To find the underlying cause of this problem, run the following kubectl describe command against the istiod deployment and view the output:

 The command displays events that might resemble the following output table.
 In this example, a missing secret is the cause of the problem.